themrdemonized/STALKER-Anomaly-Perk-Based-Artefacts/readme.txt

   -- Lucifer, Perk: The Lucifer Effect
+  -- Lucifer grants you immense strength and abilities, making you a demigod -- At max condition you receive:
+  --   50% reduction of any damage
+  --   35% increase in speed
+  --   1%/sec health regen
+  --   5%/sec psy regen
+  --   +50kg of carry weight
-  -- Lucifer grants you immense strength and abilities, making you a demigod -- Lucifer will always work even from the backpack -- However, your powers are very short-lived (about 4 days) and drain artefact energy -- With each % of energy loss your powers will be weaker -- At 50% you will have no powers
+  -- Lucifer will always work even from the backpack -- However, your powers are very short-lived (about 4 days) and drain artefact energy -- With each % of energy loss your powers will be weaker -- At 50% you will have no powers
-  -- Less than 50% the artefact will start to consume your soul to live resulting first in slight loss of stamina -- Less than 30% and your health start to disappear -- You can sacrifice mere usual artefacts to partially restore Lucifer's condition -- Tier 1 artefacts restore 4-6%
+  -- Less than 50% the artefact will start to consume your soul to live resulting first in slight loss of stamina -- Less than 40% and your health start to disappear, first slow, then increasing with decrease of condition -- You can sacrifice mere usual artefacts to partially restore Lucifer's condition -- Tier 1 artefacts restore 4-6%
   -- Tier 2 artefacts restore 7-9%